 The park is open year-round, though the main parking lot and flush restroom close during winter.
 Spring is the best time to see the waterfall's thunderous flow; by fall it slows to a few trickles.
-In summer, the tranquil pool and sandy beach below the hydroelectric plant is popular for picnicking and swimming (no lifeguard).

 White River Falls State Park is day use only.
 The gates close at dusk and open at 7 am.
 Camping is not allowed.

 The banks leading to the upstream portions river are closed to all use.
 Kayakers can access the nearby Deschutes River with a boater pass.

 Swimming is not recommended due to dangerous river currents.

 The parking area is small and we do not recommend any vehicles over 24 feet enter the park.